A career as a UX researcher could suit you if you have good analytical skills and are interested in psychology, research and coding

 - creativity and innovation, to come up with new ideas

-- enthusiasm for design and technology is important
+- enthusiasm for design and technology

 Some of the degrees relevant for a career in UX include a year in industry or a work placement, which is a great way to build up experience.
 Internships, either during your degree or afterwards, are also available.